检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Creating a CCE Turbo Cluster Using a Shared VPC Shared VPC Overview A shared VPC allows you to share your VPC resources with other accounts through the Resource Access Manager (RAM) service.
 For example, tenant A can share its VPC and subnets with tenant B. After tenant B accepted

-VPC Network Settings VPC Network Model Adding a Container CIDR Block for a Cluster Parent Topic: Container Networks
+VPC Network Settings VPC Network Model Expanding the Container CIDR Block of a Cluster That Uses a VPC Network Parent Topic: Container Networks

 Connecting a Cluster to the Peer VPC Through an Enterprise Router Application Scenarios An enterprise router connects virtual private clouds (VPCs) and on-premises networks to build a central hub network and implement communication between VPCs in the same region.
 It has high specifications